vineetdcunha/Python/README.md

 Employee_Grouping - Load employee data and group by salary

+Load_Student_View - Load Student data and creating a view.

 # Ellipse - python
 Ellipse_Area_Circumference - Capture the necessary information of an ellipse and return the area and circumference